Codebases That Improve Themselves

 Match

-Your repos are fingerprinted — dependencies, frameworks, architecture.
-Each concept is scored 0-100 against your actual stack.
-Language mismatches are pre-filtered.
+Your repos are fingerprinted by dependency graph, framework, and architecture.
+Each concept is scored 0-100 against that fingerprint.
+Language and framework mismatches are caught before the LLM runs, so you're not paying for obvious misses.

 03